395t/review-assignments/_summaries/bao2021beit_1.md

         <img src="bao2021beit/eq1.png" width="30%" height="30%">
     </p>

+    This pre-trained can be viewed as variational autoencoder ([Kingma and Welling, 2014](https://arxiv.org/abs/1312.6114)) training.
+Refer to section 2.4 in the paper for more information.

+    The pre-trained is done on the training set of ImageNet-1K with augmentations.
+The labels are not used for the self-supervised training.
+Training for 500k steps took about 5 days using 16 Nvidia Tesla V100 32GB GPU cards.

+* What interesting variants are explored?

 * How well does the paper perform?
-* What interesting variants are explored?

 ## TL;DR
 * Three